dkrusky/php-generic-push-wrapper/README.md

 * title - The title to appear. iOS and Android only.
 * sound - The sound file to play (must be included in the app).  iOS and Android only.
 * vibrate - Force the device to vibrate on notification.
 Android only.
+* tile - Send a value for Tile display.
+WNS only.
 * custom - Any custom parameters.
 Should be in the form of named based array Array(key=>value). iOS and Android.

 The parameter `custom` if specified will show inside the `msg` value in iOS payloads, and in the `data` value in Android payloads.